To meet Jeff

 men and cultures other than American, as detailed in his book Edge: Travels

-of an Appalachian Leather Bear.
+.
 His best friend on those travels?
 His

 notebook.
 “One thing that has been very, very helpful to me in travel writing